 As the name suggests, identification tests are performed to characterize the identity of an analyte in a given sample.
 It is a requirement of the authorities to proof that in the drug you'd like to sell, really the drug substance is inside which is promised to possess the function of healing.
 It is often done by comparing the property of an analyte to that of a reference standard.
 For identification tests specificity (sometimes also termed as “selectivity” although defined differently, see also our article about that topic) is important.
 The identification parameter “specificity” essentially requires the method to discriminate the analyte from structurally similar molecules.

 E.g. a capillary isoelectric focussing (cIEF) method to identify a known monoclonal antibody charge variant among a pool of other charge variants is an example of an identification test.
 Other examples are e.g. peptide mapping as you get a specific cleavage pattern just belonging to your protein of interest or somehow “old-fashioned” western blotting as you use specific antibodies just able to bind to your target protein.
+In case of pharmaceuticals that contain nucleic acids, such as viral vaccines, a PCR is also an option for an identity test, since specific primers ensure that only a defined gene sequence typical of this virus is amplified.

 Much simpler identification methods are of course used in a pharmacy.
 Therefore, in the European Pharmacopoeia (Ph.
 Eur.) easy identification methods such as e.g. color reactions are listed for most active pharmaceutical ingredients.